Admission to the Program: Criteria and Process

 - Three letters of recommendation testifying to suitability as a prospective counselor.

-- Interview with the program's school or community counseling track advisor to prepare a planned program of study.
+- Interview with the program's school or clinical counseling track advisor to prepare a planned program of study.

 - Potential for forming effective interpersonal relationships in individual and small group contexts